BACON: Band-limited Coordinate Networks for Multiscale Scene Representation

 We evaluate \bacon{} for this task and compare to NeRF and Mip-NeRF baselines trained on a multiscale Blender dataset~\cite{barron2021mip} with images at full (512$\times$512), 1/2, 1/4, and 1/8 resolution.
 For the baselines, we use the implementations of Barron et al.\footnote{\url{https://github.com/google/mipnerf}}~\cite{barron2021mip}.
 All networks are trained according to the procedure of Mip-NeRF; we use the Adam optimizer with a batch size of 4096 rays and 1e6 training iterations.
 The learning rate is annealed logarithmically from 1e-3 to 5e-6 for \bacon{} and 5e-4 to 5e-6 for the baselines.
 All networks are composed of 8 hidden layers with 256 hidden features.

 For \bacon{}, we adapt the training procedure and architecture as follows.
 Rays within the multiscale Blender dataset fall within an 8 by 8 unit volume ($\mathbf{r}(t)\in[-4, 4]^3$), and we find that setting the maximum bandwidth $B$ to 64 cycles per unit interval allows fitting high frequency image details.
-To simplify the training procedure and improve the interpretability of the learned volume, we evaluate all methods without the viewing direction input originally used for NeRF.
+To simplify the training procedure, we evaluate all methods without the viewing direction input originally used for NeRF.
+This also enables visualization of the \bacon{} Fourier spectrum (see Fig.~\ref{fig:teaser}).
 Thus the input to all networks is a 3D coordinate corresponding to the position along the ray $\mathbf{r}(t)$. \bacon{} produces four outputs, one for each scale of the dataset: $\mathbf{y}_i$, $i \in [2, 4, 6, 8]$.